neil-n-zhang/RNA-seq-analysis/Mov10/result_mov10_deg.md

     ## Warning in preparePathwaysAndStats(pathways, stats, minSize, maxSize, gseaParam, : There are ties in the preranked stats (7.33% of the list).
     ## The order of those tied genes will be arbitrary, which may produce unexpected results.

+    ## Warning in fgseaMultilevel(...): For some pathways, in reality P-values are less
+    ## than 1e-10.
+You can set the `eps` argument to zero for better estimation.

 ``` r
 ## Extract the GSEA results
 gseaKEGG_results <- gseaKEGG@result